zoomanbm/JSEpisode5/README.md

 # JavaScript Episode 4

-In this exercise we're going to build a dynamic to-do list application using the DOM API.
+In this exercise we're going to build a functioning chat application called Chatr.
+It will use Axios to make requests to a Django API server that we have up and running.

 ## Instructions